MicrosoftDocs/entra-docs/docs/identity/saas-apps/workday-writeback-tutorial.md

 3. This operation starts the initial sync, which can take a variable number of hours depending on how many users are in the source directory.
 You can check the progress bar to the track the progress of the sync cycle.

-4. At any time, check the **Provisioning logs** tab in the Azure portal to see what actions the provisioning service performs.
+4. At any time, check the **Provisioning logs** tab in the Entra admin center to see what actions the provisioning service performs.
 The audit logs lists all individual sync events performed by the provisioning service, such as which users are imported from the source and exported to the target application.

 5. Once the initial sync is completed, it writes a summary report in the **Provisioning** tab.